typelevel/fs2/site/docs/io.md

 ## TLS

 The `fs2.io.tls` package provides support for TLS over TCP and DTLS over UDP, built on top of `javax.net.ssl`.
 TLS over TCP is provided by the `TLSSocket` trait, which is instantiated by methods on `TLSContext`.
 A `TLSContext` provides cryptographic material used in TLS session establishment -- e.g., the set of certificates that are trusted (sometimes referred to as a trust store) and optionally, the set of certificates identifying this application (sometimes referred to as a key store).
-The `TLSContext` companion provides many ways to construct a `TLSContext` -- for example:
+The `TLSContext.Builder` trait provides many ways to construct a `TLSContext` -- for example:
-- `TLSContext.system(blocker)` - delegates to `javax.net.ssl.SSLContext.getDefault`, which uses the JDK default set of trusted certificates
+- `system(blocker)` - delegates to `javax.net.ssl.SSLContext.getDefault`, which uses the JDK default set of trusted certificates
-- `TLSContext.fromKeyStoreFile(pathToFile, storePassword, keyPassword, blocker)` - loads a Java Key Store file
+- `fromKeyStoreFile(pathToFile, storePassword, keyPassword, blocker)` - loads a Java Key Store file
-- `TLSContext.insecure(blocker)` - trusts all certificates - note: this is dangerously insecure - only use for quick tests
+- `insecure(blocker)` - trusts all certificates - note: this is dangerously insecure - only use for quick tests

-A `TLSContext` is typically created at application startup and used for all sockets for the lifetime of the application.
+A `TLSContext` is typically created at application startup, via `Network[F].tlsContext`, and used for all sockets for the lifetime of the application.
 Once a `TLSContext` has been created, the `client` and `server` methods are used to create `TLSSocket` instances (and `dtlsClient` / `dtlsServer` methods for `DTLSSocket`).
 In each case, a regular socket must be provided, which the `TLSSocket` will use for performing the TLS handshake as well as transmitting and receiving encrypted data. `TLSSocket` extends `fs2.io.tcp.Socket`, making the addition of TLS support a drop in replacement for a program using `fs2-io`.

 Adapting the TCP echo client for TLS looks like this: